yuku/textcomplete/README.md

 - Enable to append strategies on the fly.
 - Enable to stop autocompleting.
+- Enable to apply multiple textareas at once.
 - Don't show popup on pressing arrow up and down keys.
 - Hide dropdown by pressing ESC key.